-- Joan Kanne MS, RN - Responsible and accountable for all aspects of the nursing program.
+- o Joan Kanne MS, RN (until 10/17/23) - o Lorie Rodgers, MSN, RN (effective 10/18/23) - Responsible and accountable for all aspects of the nursing program.
 Working with the Administration team, the Practical Nursing Manger will ensure that the program maintains compliance with all rules addressed in the Ohio Administrative Code (OAC) Chapter 4723-5, Nursing Education.